SymbioticLab/Oort/training/README.md

 ### Figure 15

-***Experiments of outliers are extremely slow as we need to get the final accuracy of the training, so we recommend the user to put this to the last.***
+***Experiments of outliers are extremely slow as we need to get the final accuracy of the training, so we recommend the reviewer to put this to the last.***
 To run this, please first add ```- blacklist_rounds: 10``` to the config file in order to enable the blacklist.
 Then specify different degrees of outliers ```- malicious_clients: 0.1``` (i.e., 10% clients are corrputed).